shuochenbupt365/BUPT-333-DATA/README.md

 ![Image](datasetnighttime.png)

 Dataset can be downloaded [here](https://pan.baidu.com/s/1cB7C7c), or here.
 Total in size = 2.14G.
-Data was caputred 29frames/s,and the resolution of each frame is 640*480.Each frame has been calibrated, can be directly binocular stereo matching.
+Data was caputred 29frames/s, and the resolution of each frame is 640*480.
+Each frame has been calibrated, can be directly binocular stereo matching.

 ## Demo